-By the end of the class, cum laude students will be able to ...
+By the end of the class, cum laude students will be able to . . .

-- Understand the concept of a timeline and memorize an ancient history timeline. - Be able to identify significant locations on a map of the ancient world. - Recognize and narrate significant historical events of ancient times. - Describe prominent figures of antiquity. - Write short paragraphs about the culture, architecture, and worldview of Sumerian, Mesopotamian, and Egyptian cultures.
+- Understand the concept of a timeline and memorize an ancient history timeline. - Be able to identify significant locations on a map of the ancient world. - Recognize and narrate significant historical events of ancient times. - Describe prominent figures of antiquity. - Write short paragraphs about the culture, architecture, and worldview of Greek and roman cultures.